BabylonJS/OldDocumentationSite/content/How_To/shaders/Putting.md

 BABYLONX.ShaderBuilder.InitializeEngine();
 ```

-The format for writing a ShaderBuilder is **fluent coding** and it deals with attributes and BABYLONJS uniforms automatically.
+The format for writing a ShaderBuilder is **fluent coding** and it deals with attributes and BabylonJS uniforms automatically.
 An example for the shader code used in 1 to 3 above would be

 ```javascript